brennoflavio/wuzapi/README.md

 ### Important Notes

-#### Auto-Generated Credentials
-If the following settings are not provided, they will be auto-generated:
-* `WUZAPI_ADMIN_TOKEN`: Random 32-character token

-**Important**: Save auto-generated admin token to your `.env` file or you will lose access to admin functions on restart!

 #### Database

 WuzAPI uses SQLite as its database.
 No configuration is needed - the database files are automatically created in the `dbdata` directory.